Makeshift/Marauder/Readme.md

 Alternatively, you can also just comment out the services you don't want in the `docker-compose.yml` file.
 This may be a more convenient solution for some.

 **Q: Why Plexdrive AND Rclone?**

-**A:** Rclone by itself is sort of crap at caching, especially when it comes to larger collections, so we union it with Plexdrive for faster response time.
+**A:** Rclone by itself had some issues with caching, especially when it comes to larger collections, so we union it with Plexdrive for faster response time.
 If you've ever tried to import 3000 films to Radarr from Google Drive, you know the pain.

 **Q: Why do you use an Rclone union plugin rather than the normal one?**
 **A:** The plugin I include with the Rclone container is actually the standard Rclone union plugin with exactly one line changed:
 ```go
 var remote = f.remotes[len(f.remotes)-i-1]